mindsmiths/docs/docs/integrations/discord.md

 This will allow you to catch the `DiscordReceivedMessage` signal in your Agent class.

-You can create a rule that triggers on word 'activate', which is just one of the possibilities for initializing a connection with the Discord adapter:
+You can create a rule that triggers on key-word 'activate', which is just one of the possibilities for initializing a connection with the Discord adapter:
 ```java
 import com.mindsmiths.discordAdapter.message.DiscordReceivedMessage
 ...